 Your car manual might also give you an idea of when you need to service your car.
 And some models have a service light on the dashboard to remind you when it's time.

 What are the different types of car service?

-All services include basic checks, such as making sure the brakes and gearbox are working.
+All car services include basic checks, such as making sure the brakes and gearbox are working.

 There should also be a visual check, looking for any obvious problems.

-If you drive a lot of miles or if a potential problem is spotted during a full service, an interim service might prove useful every six months.
+If you have a high annual mileage or if a potential problem is spotted during a full service, an interim service might prove useful every six months.

 An interim service looks at things such as: